dfleischhacker/goldminer/README.md

 ## About
-GOLD Miner is a tool for Statistical Schema Induction as proposed by Völker and Niepert [1] and extended by Fleischhacker and Völker [2][3].
+GoldMiner is a tool for Statistical Schema Induction as proposed by Völker and Niepert [1] and extended by Fleischhacker and Völker [2][3].

 [1] Johanna Völker and Mathias Niepert.
 Statistical Schema Induction.
 The Semantic Web: Research and Applications : 8th Extended Semantic Web Conference, ESWC 2011, Heraklion, Crete, Greece, Proceedings, Part I, 2011.